dawm/xTwitter/README.md

 		secret: ''
 	};

-In the main library file (/library/app/models/xTwitter/xTwitter.js), the last line of the file is where we have setup our **Twitter** variable, you can rename this or not even use it but we added it for simplicity sake and some of our sample code relize on it.
+In the main library file (`/library/app/models/xTwitter/xTwitter.js`), the last line of the file is where we have setup our **Twitter** variable, you can rename this or not even use it but we added it for simplicity sake and some of our sample code relies on it.

 Using that variable **Twitter** which we already have setup we can assign and start the library.